Gerry Conlon: Biography

 Gerard Conlon was born in Belfast and grew up at 7 Peel Street on the corner of Mary Street in the impoverished but close-knit community of the Lower Falls Road.
 He described his childhood as happy.
 His father was Giuseppe Conlon, a factory worker, and his mother was Sarah Conlon, a hospital cleaner.

 In 1974, at age 20, Conlon went to England to seek work and to escape the everyday violence he was encountering on the streets of Belfast.
 He was living with a group of squatters in London when he was arrested for the Guildford pub bombings, which occurred on 5 October 1974.

 Conlon, along with fellow Irishmen Paul Michael Hill and Paddy Armstrong and Englishwoman Carole Richardson, known as the Guildford Four, were convicted on 22 October 1975 of planting two bombs a year earlier in the Surrey town of Guildford, which killed five people and injured dozens more.
 The four were sentenced to life in prison.
-At their trial the judge, Lord John Donaldson, told the defendants, "If hanging were still an option you would have been executed."
+At their trial the judge, John Donaldson, told the defendants, "If hanging were still an option you would have been executed."